 It’s not uncommon for me to make buying purchases suggested by Instagram ads.
 Call me a sucker, but their algorithm is pretty accurate.
 One of the ads I’ve been seeing lately is for the Shaker & Spoon subscription box.
 Since I regularly make cocktails at home, I wondered if this was really something that I would find value in.
-The promise from each box is the makings for 12 cocktails from three recipes created by professional bartenders for $50.
-You can get $10 off your first box through this link, a coupon will be added to your cart.
+The promise from each box is the makings for 12 cocktails from three recipes created by professional bartenders for under $60.
+You can get $10 off your first box using the code COCKTAILSAWAY when you check out.
 All you need to supply is a bottle of that month’s alcohol.
 (Rum for the rum-themed box, for example.)
 I reached out and asked for a box to review, although I always give my honest opinion.
 Here’s an in-depth review of a month of the Shaker & Spoon subscription box and my experience with the year of boxes I purchased.